Petkage

 Petkage (Korean: 펫키지) is a South Korean travel variety show starring Kim Tae-yeon, Kim Hee-chul, Hong Hyun-hee, and Kang Ki-young.
 The teaser video was released on August 14, 2021.
-The show premiered on JTBC on August 26, 2021, and aired every Thursday at 22:30 (KST) for episode 1 to 6, and airs every Monday at 11:00 KST for episode 7 and 8.
+The show premiered on JTBC on August 26, 2021, and aired every Thursday at 22:30 (KST) for episode 1 to 6, and aired every Monday at 11:00 KST for episode 7 and 8.

 Synopsis

 Petkage is a travel show in which the cast members and their dogs travel to various locations in South Korea.
 The cast members are free to choose their own destination, transportation, and itinerary.